dPys/PyNets/README.md

 Features of the PyNets Pipeline:
 -Grows nodes based on any parcellation scheme (nilearn-defined or user-defined with an atlas file) and node style (spheres of a given radius, several radii, or parcels), and then extract the subject's time series from those nodes.
 Alternatively, use spectral clustering to generate and use a functional parcellation for any value of k or iteratively across several values of k.

--Model a functional connectivity matrix for the rsfMRI data (based on a wide variety of correlation, tangent, and covariance family of estimators)
+-Model a functional connectivity matrix for the rsfMRI data (based on a wide variety of correlation and covariance family of estimators)

 -Threshold the graphs using either of proportional thresholding, target-density thresholding, or multi-thresholding (i.e. iterative pynets runs over a range of proportional or density thresholds).